 The vPlatform Manager may also be responsible for populating the SRTM vPCRs of the vTPM with appropriate values, possibly with the help of the vBIOS.

 Because we rely on the vPlatform Manager’s good behavior to protect secret data such as VDKs, to correctly associate vTPMs with the correct platforms, and in some cases even to provide measurements to the vTPM or pTPM, it is essential that the vPlatform Manager’s operation be correct.
 A corrupt vPlatform Manager could result in vTPM PCR values being unreliable even in the most minimally trusting architectures; in most architectures, a corrupt Manager could prevent the proper update of vTPM data, could allow rollback attacks, or could even cause all vTPM secrets to be leaked.
 This makes proper protection of the vPlatform Manager extremely appropriate, and just as with the VMM, precautions should be taken to minimize exposure of the Manager.
 For example, we recommend that there be no direct network interface to the vPlatform Manager; if network launch of virtual platforms is desired, an intermediary component which itself has a limited API to communicate with the Manager and is treated as potentially untrustworthy would reduce the direct risk of Manager corruption.

+In addition, because so much of the way we assure the vPlatform Manager’s good behavior is based on pTPM PCR state and access to particular resources such as the VPMDK, it is essential that only the Manager be capable of using those keys if a good Manager is running on the system.
+Otherwise, an adversary could use corrupt software running on the same system as a good Manager and act in the Manager’s role, resulting in the same corrupt Manager problems we describe above.
+If a system allows the pTPM localities to be configured in such a way that only the Manager and other TCB components have access to decrypted Manager-specific resources, this is the most efficient choice and allows for other components to use the pTPM as needed.
+However, if locality constraints are infeasible in a given system, then it is highly recommended that the Manager serve as gatekeeper to the pTPM, and only allow transactions from other components which would not compromise the Manager or its secrets.

 vTPM Factory